iliyasbektas/llm-dynamic-graph-survey/README.md

 │
-├── papers/                  # PDFs of reviewed papers ├── summaries/               # Individual markdown summaries per paper ├── code/                    # (Optional) Tools, scripts, or illustrative experiments │   └── prompt_generation/   # For structure-aware LLM prompts
+├── papers/                  # PDFs of reviewed papers ├── summaries/               # Individual markdown summaries per paper ├── code/                    # Tools, scripts, or illustrative experiments │   └── prompt_generation/   # For structure-aware LLM prompts
-├── bibs/                    # (Optional) BibTeX files for individual works
+├── bibs/                    # BibTeX files for individual works
-# llm-dynamic-graph-survey
-A survey of large language models for dynamic and evolving graphs

 ```

 ---

-## 🧠 How to Contribute
+## How to Contribute

 If you're collaborating or reviewing: